senna1128/senna1128.github.io/content/authors/ilgee-hong/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:ilgee@uchicago.edu'  # For a direct email link, use "mailto:test@example.org".
+  link: 'mailto:ihong39@gatech.edu'  # For a direct email link, use "mailto:test@example.org".
 - icon: linkedin
   icon_pack: fab
   link: https://kr.linkedin.com/in/ilgee-hong-01a206207

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ilgee@uchicago.edu"
+email: "ihong39@gatech.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Master Students
 ---
-Ilgee Hong is a master student in the Statistics department at UChicago, working with [Mladen Kolar](/authors/mladen-kolar) and [Sen Na](/authors/sen-na) on randomized numerical methods, with an emphasis on machine learning applications.
+Ilgee Hong was a master student in the Statistics department at UChicago, working with [Mladen Kolar](/authors/mladen-kolar) and [Sen Na](/authors/sen-na) on randomized numerical methods, with an emphasis on machine learning applications.
 \
 \
 [>> Personal website](https://ilgeehong.github.io/)